 Employees as citizens: could it work?

-about 2 months ago • 3 min read
+3 months ago • 3 min read

 As Mike Klein points out in his excellent article “Employees as Citizens – moving beyond a transactional approach to workplace relations”, online tooling has the potential to create platforms that will enable employees to function as effective workplace citizens.
 Why is this a good thing?
 Well, according to Mike, involving your employees in the workings of a company on a more profound level leads to the incorporation of the expertise, experience, and even aspirations of employees in the formulation of key company decisions.
 All of these are inherently beneficial to modern day companies for a variety of reasons.

 But more on that later.